 Local councils should be part of this framework.
 We are 'on the ground' and we have the local knowledge.

-In 2019 I was a member of the BBC Y2K Team wth responsibility for Y2K emergency planning for BBC East Midlands.
+I have been involved in resilience planning since 1999 when I was a member of the BBC Y2K Team wth responsibility for Y2K emergency planning for BBC East Midlands.

-I have worked with several parish councils to create resilience plans and produced a promotional video for Harborough District Council and the Leicester, Leicestershire & Rutland Resilience Forum.
+Since then, I have worked with several parish councils to create resilience plans and produced a promotional video for Harborough District Council and the Leicester, Leicestershire & Rutland Resilience Forum.

 If I can help you prepare a resilience strategy for your council or community organisation, please contact me.